em3ndez/tiny-web-server/README.md

 ### Short Messages with Follow-up GET Requests

-In some architectures, WebSockets are used to send short, real-time notifications from the server to the client.
+One school of thought says WebSockets (and messaging systems generally) should send short notifications from the server to the client.
 These notifications can inform the client that an event has occurred or that new data is available.
-Instead of sending all the data over the WebSocket connection, the server sends a brief message, and the client then performs a traditional HTTP GET request to retrieve the full details.
+Instead of sending all the data over the implicitly async connection, the server sends a brief message, and the client then performs a traditional
+HTTP GET request to retrieve the full details.

 This approach has several advantages: